ryan-roemer/sphinx-bootstrap-theme/README.rst

 Bootstrap
 ---------
-The theme uses Twitter Bootstrap v2.3.0.
+The theme uses Twitter Bootstrap v2.3.0 and jQuery v.1.9.1.
+As the jQuery that Bootstrap wants can radically depart from the jQuery Sphinx internal libraries use, the library from this theme is integrated via ``noConflict()`` as ``$jqTheme``.

 You can override any static JS/CSS files by dropping different versions in your Sphinx "_static" directory.

 Licenses